Welcome to Worship

 We offer two Worship service options on Sunday mornings, at 9:00 a.m. and 11:00 a.m., with Livestreaming of the 11:00 service.

-- Adult Sunday School classes are resuming on a case-by-case basis.
+- Adult Sunday School classes are meeting in person on a case-by-case basis.
 For class contact information, please visit our Sunday School page.

 - Youth Sunday School has resumed, meeting in the high school classroom of the Family Life Center.
 Contact Director of Youth Ministries Devon Bailey for more information.

 Please review the Frequently Asked Questions below for information on our safety procedures and what to expect Sunday mornings.
 Thank you!